squid-cache/squid-cache.github.io/Features/EDNS.rst

 ##master-page:Features/FeatureTemplate
 #format wiki
 #language en
-##
-## Change to 'yes' for a listing under Features in the Squid FAQ.
 #faqlisted no

-## This is a Feature documentation template.
-Remove this comment and replace  placeholder questions with the actual information about the feature.

-= Feature: EDNS OPT Regord support =
+= Feature: EDNS support =

-## Move this down into the details documentation when feature is complete.
- * '''Goal''': For efficiency Squid should include an EDNS OPT record (RFC2671) in it's queries enabling largeish packets (MTU size) over UDP.
-The 512 octets limit is fairly artificial today.
+ * '''Goal''': For DNS efficiency Squid should include an EDNS OPT record (RFC2671) in it's queries enabling large packets (MTU size) over UDP.

-See also Bug Bug:2785

- * '''Status''': ''Not started''
+ * '''Status''': ''started''
- * '''ETA''': ''unknown''
+ * '''ETA''': ''unknown''.
- * '''Version''':
+ * '''Version''': 3.2
- * '''Priority''':
+ * '''Priority''': 4
- * '''Developer''':
+ * '''Developer''': AmosJeffries
  * '''More''': Bug:2785

 = Details =

+When the EDNS option is sent resolvers can send very large replies back over UDP instead of resorting to short lived TCP connections.

+The 512 octets limit is fairly artificial today.
+Squid has very high limits on how much data the internal DNS resolver can actually receive.
+So Squid can easily advertise and handle very large packet sizes.

+However, due to older incompatible firewalls still being used an option (SquidConf:dns_edns on/off) is needed to disable this DNS feature.
+The default for Squid will be to start using the feature.

+'''Progress''':
+  Initial code has been written to send the OPT records.
+This just needs some testing in real use and the config control option added.

 ----
 CategoryFeature